gzuzson/gzuzson.github.io/README.md

 ```

 Once the above command is run, make sure to update the custom domain on GitHub at gzuzson.github.io -> Settings -> Pages.
 By default, GitHub pages removes the custom domain when deploying a new version of the website.
+A .nojekyll file also needs to be added manually to the gh-pages branch

 ## TO-DO
 - [X] Update About Me section